isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 ####  Terms and Conditions:
 • Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
+• Customer will pay for the higher priced item
+• Subject to 10% service charge & 7% GST
-• For reservations, please contact the Cafes directly at their direct number (subject to availability).
+• For reservations, please contact the Cafes directly at their direct number (subject to availability)
-• The Grumpy Bear Thomson Plaza: 301 Upper Thomson Rd , Thomson Plaza, #02-10 (S) 574408, contact no: 9238 4055
-• The Grumpy Bear Bukit Timah Plaza: #02-01B Timah Plaza, 1 Jalan Anak Bukit, 588996, contact no: 9883 2350
-• The Grumpy Bear Kebun Bahru CC: 216 Ang Mo Kio Avenue 4, #01-03 Kebun Baru Community Centre (s) 569897, contact no: 9883 2321
-• The Grumpy Bear SAFRA Jurong: 333 Boon Lay Way, #2B-01 Singapore 649848, contact no: 9883 2304
+• Visit https://www.grumpybear.com.sg for the complete list of outlets and contact numbers
 • Offer not valid with other discounts, promotions, vouchers or privilege
+• Promotion may be subject to change or temporary postponement due to the prevailing Safe Management Measures
 • The management reserves the right to amend the terms & conditions without prior notice

 ---